-Part VII.
-Client-Directed Support Program - For Counties § 375.18, subd.
-1c A. If the county has implemented a client-directed support progresponsible parties for county human services and public heal public funds for the benefit of the clients without complying v §§ 475.18, subd.
-1b; 384.13; 471.38; or 471.391: Ith clients to expend Was the program implemented by the county board upon department of human services? n approval by the Does the county board have internal accounting and adm procedures to ensure proper disbursement of public funds.
-3. Do these procedures include county-owned demand deportation periodic review of the program by the county board? osit accounts and
+§ 375.18, subd.
+1c A. If the county has implemented a client-directed support program that authorizes responsible parties for county human services and public health clients to expend public funds for the benefit of the clients without complying with Minn.
+Stat. §§ 475.18, subd.
+1b; 384.13; 471.38; or 471.391: 1.
+Was the program implemented by the county board upon approval by the department of human services?
+2. Does the county board have internal accounting and administrative control procedures to ensure proper disbursement of public funds?
+3. Do these procedures include county-owned demand deposit accounts and periodic review of the program by the county board?